S-Dey/Udacity-Item-Catalog-Project/README.md

 ## Debugging
 In case the app doesn't run, make sure to confirm the following points:
 - You have run `python3 fake_db_populator.py` before running the application.
 This is an essential step.
-- The latest version of Flask 1.x is installed.
+- The latest version of Flask is installed.
-- The latest version of Python 3.6.x is installed.
-In the vagrant machine, you may find Python 3.5.x installed by default.
-To install Python 3.6.x, follow [this answer](https://askubuntu.com/a/865569/571299).
+- Python 3.6 is installed.
+In the vagrant machine, you may find Python 3.5 installed by default.
+To install Python 3.6, follow [this answer](https://askubuntu.com/a/865569/571299).
 To invoke Python 3.6, type `python3.6` instead of `python3`.

 ## Known Issue
-This app might show an empty username if you sign in with a custom-domain-based Google account.
+This app might show an empty username if you sign in with a custom-domain-based Google account (Corporate accounts).
 For instance, if you use a Google account `johndoe@company.com`, this app might show an empty username.
-So, make sure to use an email with `gmail.com` domain only for best experience.

 ## Help and Support
 In case you run into any trouble, create an issue on GitHub.
 I will make sure to look into it as soon as possible.